vishalmishra-27/SocialApp/API.md

 2. Login

-URL: /auth/login
+URL :- /auth/login

-Method: POST
+Method :- POST

-Description: Log in an existing user.
+Description :- Log in an existing user.

-Request Body:
+Request Body :-

 email (string, required): The email address of the user.

 password (string, required): The password of the user.

-Response:
+Response :-

 token: JWT token for the logged-in user.